Mesopotamia, 6,000 B.C.

 Bartering And Income Taxes

-As always, when the topic turns to your taxes please, please, please check with a qualified tax professional!
+As always, when the topic turns to your taxes please, please, please check with a qualified tax accountant!

 Bartering is no different than any other manner of accepting revenue.

 You still are required to include any “income” you make via bartering with your reportable income.

 When using a network, that’s really easy because each “trade dollar” is the equivalent of a US dollar which makes tracking easy.

 You even get the benefit of deducting the costs of doing business such as the network dues and fees they take out as well as the cost you incur in the normal operation of your business.

 When you trade outside of a network, one-for-one (or group trades), it becomes a little more difficult–but not impossible.